Recitals

 Recital 24

-It is necessary to lay down requirements for operational risk, and more particularly requirements for ICT project and change management and ICT business continuity management building on those that apply already to central counterpartiesa central counterparty as defined in Article 2, point (1), of Regulation (EU) No 648/2012, central securities depositoriesa central securities depository as defined in Article 2(1), point (1), of Regulation (EU) No 909/2014 and trading venuesa trading venue as defined in Article 4(1), point (24), of Directive 2014/65/EU under, respectively, Regulations (EU) No 648/2012 (3)Regulation (EU) No 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (OJ L 201, 27.7.2012, p.
+It is necessary to lay down requirements for operational risk, and more particularly requirements for ICT project and change management and ICT business continuity management building on those that apply already to central counterpartiesmeans a central counterparty as defined in Article 2, point (1), of Regulation (EU) No 648/2012;, central securities depositoriesmeans a central securities depository as defined in Article 2(1), point (1), of Regulation (EU) No 909/2014; and trading venuesmeans a trading venue as defined in Article 4(1), point (24), of Directive 2014/65/EU; under, respectively, Regulations (EU) No 648/2012 (3)Regulation (EU) No 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (OJ L 201, 27.7.2012, p.
 1, ELI: http://data.europa.eu/eli/reg/2012/648/oj)., (EU) No 600/2014 (4)Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No 648/2012 (OJ L 173, 12.6.2014, p.
 84, ELI: http://data.europa.eu/eli/reg/2014/600/oj). and (EU) No 909/2014 (5)Regulation (EU) No 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No 236/2012 (OJ L 257, 28.8.2014, p.
 1, ELI: http://data.europa.eu/eli/reg/2014/909/oj). of the European Parliament and of the Council.

 Recital 25

-Article 6(5) of Regulation (EU) 2022/2554 requires financial entitiesas defined in Article 2, points (a) to (t) to review their ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework and to provide their competent authorityas defined in Article 46 with a report on that review.
+Article 6(5) of Regulation (EU) 2022/2554 requires financial entitiesas defined in Article 2, points (a) to (t) to review their ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework and to provide their competent authorityas defined in Article 46 with a report on that review.
 To enable competent authoritiesas defined in Article 46 to easily process the information in those reports, and to guarantee an adequate transmission of that information, financial entitiesas defined in Article 2, points (a) to (t) should submit those reports in a searchable electronic format.

 Recital 26

-The requirements for financial entitiesas defined in Article 2, points (a) to (t) that are subject to the simplified ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework referred to in Article 16 of Regulation (EU) 2022/2554 should be focused on those essential areas and elements that, in light of the scale, risk, size, and complexity of those financial entitiesas defined in Article 2, points (a) to (t), are as a minimum necessary to ensure the confidentiality, integrity, availability, and authenticity of the data and services of those financial entitiesas defined in Article 2, points (a) to (t).
+The requirements for financial entitiesas defined in Article 2, points (a) to (t) that are subject to the simplified ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework referred to in Article 16 of Regulation (EU) 2022/2554 should be focused on those essential areas and elements that, in light of the scale, risk, size, and complexity of those financial entitiesas defined in Article 2, points (a) to (t), are as a minimum necessary to ensure the confidentiality, integrity, availability, and authenticity of the data and services of those financial entitiesas defined in Article 2, points (a) to (t).
 In that context, those financial entitiesas defined in Article 2, points (a) to (t) should have in place an internal governance and control framework with clear responsibilities to enable an effective and sound risk management framework.
 Furthermore, to reduce the administrative and operational burden, those financial entitiesas defined in Article 2, points (a) to (t) should develop and document only one policy, that is an information security policy, that specifies the high-level principles and rules necessary to protect the confidentiality, integrity, availability, and authenticity of data and of the services of those financial entitiesas defined in Article 2, points (a) to (t).

 Recital 27

-The provisions of this Regulation relate to the area of the ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework, by detailing specific elements applicable to the financial entitiesas defined in Article 2, points (a) to (t) in accordance with Article 15 of Regulation (EU) 2022/2554 and by designing the simplified ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework for the financial entitiesas defined in Article 2, points (a) to (t) set out in Article 16(1) of that Regulation.
-To ensure coherence between the ordinary and the simplified ICT riskany reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment management framework, and considering that those provisions should become applicable at the same time, it is appropriate to include those provisions in a single legislative act.
+The provisions of this Regulation relate to the area of the ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework, by detailing specific elements applicable to the financial entitiesas defined in Article 2, points (a) to (t) in accordance with Article 15 of Regulation (EU) 2022/2554 and by designing the simplified ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework for the financial entitiesas defined in Article 2, points (a) to (t) set out in Article 16(1) of that Regulation.
+To ensure coherence between the ordinary and the simplified ICT riskmeans any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; management framework, and considering that those provisions should become applicable at the same time, it is appropriate to include those provisions in a single legislative act.

 Recital 28